 This section is what we were talking about earlier.
 Any remarkable achievements of yours during your college time or prior to that while working for an organization will come here.

 This includes any title you received in any work profile for your excellence or any academic pursuit of yours.

-But remember, this should also be something which strengthens your resume.
+But remember, this should also be something which strengthens your help desk resume.
 Align it in that manner and avoid unnecessary details.

 Follow reverse chronological order, mention the event or the competition you won the award for, followed by the year in which you got it.

 This is the second last section in the help desk resume.